Frostman random variables, entropy inequalities, and applications: Preliminaries

-The function $x\mapsto x^2$ is weakly-bi-Lipschitz in a region that is bounded away from zero.
+The conclusion then follows. \end{proof} The function $x\mapsto x^2$ is weakly-bi-Lipschitz in a region that is bounded away from zero.
 The following lemma shows the relation between a random variable before and after cutting off the values near zero.